topocm/topocm_content/w3_pump_QHE/pumps.md

 The changes to the system are clearly periodic, and the pump works the same no matter how slowly we use it (that is, change the parameters), so it is an adiabatic tool.

 What about a quantum analog of this pump?
-Turns out it is just as simple as you would think.

 Let's take a one-dimensional region, coupled to two electrodes on both sides, and apply a strong sine-shaped confining potential in this region.
 As we move the confining potential, we drag the electrons captured in it.